IJIJI/flitsfiets/README.md

 - Subscriptions: Manages sunscription plans and user subscriptions.
 - Fleet: Manages the fleet of bikes, including loaner bikes.
 - Mailing: Manages mailing to users.
+- Maintenance: Tracks bike maintenance and hosts the maintenance portal.
 - Authentication: Handles authentication and authorization using JWT tokens.

 ### Communication